 During your run:

-As mentioned before, isotonic drinks are a great source of energy for your run.
+Drink 600 to 1200 ml of fluid per hour of exertion.(4) Your beverage of choice should contain carbs, sodium, and potassium.
+Isotonic drinks are a great source of energy for your run.
 Isotonic means it has the same osmotic pressure as blood plasma, so it’s able to be quickly absorbed into the bloodstream.
 This is the perfect solution for lost fluids and electrolytes during your long run.
-Make sure you are consuming 600-1,000 ml of liquid per hour!
+You can even make your own sports drink at home for your marathon!

 In order to refill your glycogen stores, some recommendations advise you to consume about 1 to 1.2g of carbohydrates per kg of body weight in the first few hours after you finish the race.
 However, this is only necessary if you’ve got another race in 8 to 10 hours.
 That’s probably not the case, right?
 Don’t worry too much about what you eat after your marathon.
 Celebrate your achievement; you just finished a marathon and should be proud of yourself.